 All in All

 What we've chosen for you here in this article are the most professional and almighty subtitle editors for Mac, no matter whether you're unskilled or specialized.
-When we call back to the very beginning questions, I believe, you must have gotten the answers about how to choose the Mac subtitle editor, and which one can make your workflow shine over others.
+When we call back to the very beginning questions, I believe, you must have gotten the answers about how to choose the tool you need, and which one can make your workflow shine over others.